SKU: 626470

 Made in Slovenia, since 1919

-Unior has been forging hand tools in Zreče since 1919, and is the official technical partner of multiple World Tour and downhill teams.
+Unior has been forging hand tools in Zreče since 1919, and sponsors professional road and mountain-bike race teams.
 The guide is the geometric pivot of the BB facing operation; it takes the shell's own thread spec and converts it into the cutter's setup reference.
 Building the guide to that geometric responsibility means tight thread tolerances and flat outer faces that mate without rocking.
 The 1699/4BSA's working surfaces are the kind of small precision detail that decides whether the facing operation produces a square face or a slightly cocked one.

 Pro tip from our mechanics

 Chase the threads before mounting the guide.
 The guide threads in by hand; if it doesn't seat by hand the threads aren't clean, and forcing the guide will damage either the guide or the shell.
-Run the BSA taps through first, blow the shell out, and then thread the guide in by hand until it bottoms against the shell face.
+Run the matching taps through first (BSA or Italian), blow the shell out, and then thread the guide in by hand until it bottoms against the shell face.
 Tighten with the 1699.5/4P guide wrench; finger-tight isn't enough to hold the guide square through a cutting operation.

 Both guides should bottom against the same plane on the shell faces.
 If one side leaves a visible gap and the other doesn't, check whether the shell faces are out-of-parallel by enough that the facing operation will produce uneven cuts on each side; sometimes the answer is to start the facing pass and let the cutter equalize them, and sometimes the answer is to investigate why one face is so much shorter than the other before cutting.